auth0/auth0-deploy-cli/README.md

 1. From the Auth0 dashboard, navigate to **Applications > Applications**
 2. Click “Create Application”
 3. On Create application page:
-   - Name it “Deploy CLI” or similar
+   a.
+Name it “Deploy CLI” or similar
-   - Select “Machine to Machine Applications” as application type
+   b.
+Select “Machine to Machine Applications” as application type
-   - Click “Create”
+   c.
+Click “Create”
 4. On the “Authorize Machine to Machine Application” page
-   - Select “Auth0 Management API”
+   a.
+Select “Auth0 Management API”
+   b.
+Select the appropriate permissions for the resources you wish to manage.
+Refer to the [Client Scopes](#client-scopes) section for more information.
+   c.
+Click “Authorize”

+#### Client Scopes

+The designated application needs to be granted scopes in order to allow the Deploy CLI to execute Management operations.

-   - Select the appropriate permissions for the resources you wish to manage.
-At a minimum, `read:clients` need to be selected, but is is recommended to select `read`, `create` and `update` permissions for most resources.
-Please refer to the [Permissions](#) section for more information.
+The principle of least privilege is abided, so it will operate within the set of permissions granted.
+At a minimum, `read:clients` need to be selected, but is is recommended to select `read:`, `create:` and `update:` permissions for all resource types within management purview.
+To enable deletions, the `delete:` scopes are also necessary.
-   - Click “Authorize”

 ### Configure the Deploy CLI